Frequently Asked Questions

 The Registrar’s Office will not register students with financial holds.
-Students cannot be added to Angel for a course until they are officially registered.
+Students cannot be added to Canvas for a course until they are officially registered.
 Therefore, any financial hold must be resolved before registration is complete.
 A student whose registration is not complete will not get a grade even though they may have attended class.
 The professor is unable to assign a grade to a student who is not registered.
 Contact the Office of Student Finance with any questions.

 Log into www.yu.edu/myyu and from the Main Menu, select Student and Financial Aid.
 Select Student Records to view your grades and transcript.

 Please refer to the handbook appropriate to your program:

-Our graduate master's programs are registered and approved by the New York State Education Department Office of Higher Education.
-They do not lead to NYS certification.
+Our graduate master's programs are registered and approved by the New York State Education Department Office of Higher Education but do not lead to NYS teaching certification.